crevulus/evans-chronicle/README.md

 An Evans-family-excusive photo-sharing social network.

 My family and I often send pictures to one another via WhatsApp groups and the like, so I wanted somewhere we could upload and store our highlights for posterity.
 I created Evanstagram (get it?
 We're the _Evans_ family and it's a site like _Instagram_. 🦗) to serve as a digitised, ever-lasting photo album.
-Plus, as we are spread out across two continents, I wanted to add another method to connect to one another -- particularly during the pandemic that has kept us apart from over a year.
+Plus, as we are spread out across two continents, I wanted to add another method to connect to one another -- particularly during the pandemic that has kept us apart for over a year.

 ### Features